• Skip to primary navigation

 The first step in making the best chicken enchiladas is to make the shredded chicken for the filling.
 This is where all the flavor resides and is what makes this recipe out of this world delicious.
 I love that the crockpot does all the work for me!

-In the container of a slow cooker, combine honey, water, lime juice, salsa, garlic, spices and onion.
+Begin by combining the honey, water, lime juice, salsa, garlic, spices and onion.
 Add chicken breasts and turn to coat Cook on high for 3 hours or low for 6 hours, or until chicken shreds easily with a fork.

 two photos showing How to Make Chicken Enchiladas